cestlaz/cestlaz.github.com/_drafts/cstuy-hackers-week2.md

 ---
-published: false
+published: true
 layout: post
 name: Hacking Sessions - Week 2
 title: Hacking Sessions - Week 2
 tags:
 ---

-Sitting here while JonAlf talks to our hackers about using the Flask microframework.

-Today was the second day of CSTUY's Hacking Sessions.
+Saturday was the second day of CSTUY's Hacking Sessions.
 We started out wit a minor panic - none of the laptops could connect to the wireless!!!
 After a brief scramble, we finally gave up and gave our host a call (sorry Davin) and the problem was swiftly addressed.
 From